ETHICS IN NEUROSURGERY

 - Autonomy—the obligation to ensure that patients have control over their health care decisions

 - Justice—the obligation to act fairly toward all patients

 These principles are neither exhaustive nor mutually exclusive.
-Rather, these principles exist to guide the decision making involved in patient care.
+Rather, they exist to guide the decision-making involved in patient care.
 The duty of neurosurgeons is ultimately to their patients, and with that duty exists a responsibility to translate difficult choices into ethically sound decisions.